How to grow revenue, minimize fraud from subscription business models

 The subscription business model is also an excellent way for e-commerce merchants to create unique shopping experiences, build brand loyalty, strengthen customer relationships, and gain a steady revenue stream.
 Of course, this business model comes with challenges.

 Some companies have resorted to deceptive marketing tactics to get more subscribers, resulting in friendly fraud chargebacks, reputation damage, and potential legal trouble.
-Meanwhile, fraudsters take advantage of free trials and sign-up offers to commit promo abuse and payments fraud.
+Meanwhile, fraudsters take advantage of free trials and sign-up offers to commit promo abuse, online streaming fraud, and payments fraud.

 But as long as e-commerce merchants understand and address the potential fraud risks associated with online subscription services, this business model can be a great way to expand revenue streams and create long-lasting customer relationships.

 Focus on the customer experience to improve growth